Symbian9/qmapshack-doc-wiki/DocBasicsMapDem.md

 ## WMTS Maps

 A Web Map Tile Service (WMTS) is a standard protocol for serving pre-rendered georeferenced map tiles over the Internet (says Wikipedia).
-The capabilities of a WMTS server are defines in a XML document named WMTSCapabilities.xml.
+The capabilities of a WMTS server are defined in an XML document named WMTSCapabilities.xml.
 It can be found on the server:

     http://<server_address>/<optional_path>/1.0.0/WMTSCapabilities.xml

-For example there is a variety of free world wide WMTS map from [Arcgis](http://services.arcgisonline.com/arcgis/rest/services).
+For example there is a variety of free worldwide WMTS map from [Arcgis](http://services.arcgisonline.com/arcgis/rest/services).
 The capability sheet of the topo map can be found at:

     http://services.arcgisonline.com/arcgis/rest/services/World_Topo_Map/MapServer/WMTS/1.0.0/WMTSCapabilities.xml